Gowtham81126/EzPark/README.md

-# 🚗 ParkEasy
+# 🚗 EzPark

-ParkEasy is a modern web application that helps users find and navigate parking locations  using an interactive map interface.
+EzPark is a modern web application that helps users find and navigate parking locations  using an interactive map interface.
 It leverages real-time mapping and routing features to provide a smooth parking experience.

 ---